Currently Enrolling Trials

 Vesicare/VESIcare LS contains solifenacin, a competitive muscarinic receptor antagonist.
 Muscarinic receptors play an important role in several major cholinergically mediated functions, including contractions of urinary bladder smooth muscle.
 Antagonism at these receptors has been shown to reduce tonus (elastic tension) of the urinary bladder and slow parasympathetic contractions.

-Vesicare is specifically indicated for the treatment of overactive bladder with symptoms of urge urinary incontinence, urgency, and urinary frequency.
+Vesicare is specifically indicated for the treatment of overactive bladder with symptoms of urge urinary incontinence, urgency and urinary frequency.

-Vesicare is administered via an oral tablet of 5 mg once daily, with a possible increase in dosage, to 10 mg once daily, in subjects experiencing good tollerance.
+Vesicare is administered via an oral tablet of 5 mg once daily, with a possible increase in dosage, to 10 mg once daily, in subjects experiencing good tolerance.
 Dosing should occur with liquids, and tablets should not be crushed or broken prior to administration.

 VESIcare LS is supplied as a liquid oral suspension.
 The recommended starting and maximum VESIcare LS oral suspension doses are weight-based and are administered once daily.
 After administration of the recommended starting dose, the dose may be increased to the lowest effective dose but should not exceed the maximum recommended dose.